-In addition, in the recent case of Statoil v FIRS ((2014) LPELR-23144(CA)), a first-instance court held that a third party that is likely to be affected by the outcome of the award can challenge an arbitral award on that basis.
+In addition, in the case of Statoil v FIRS ((2014) LPELR-23144(CA)), a first-instance court held that a third party that is likely to be affected by the outcome of the award can challenge an arbitral award on that basis.
 This position has been confirmed by the Court of Appeal in Shell Nigeria Exploration and Production Co Ltd v Federal Inland Revenue Service, Appeal CA/A/208/2012.

 How enforceable are foreign arbitral awards in your jurisdiction?

-Foreign arbitral awards are commonly recognised and enforced in Nigeria through the following means:
+Foreign arbitral awards are commonly enforced in Nigeria through the following means:

 - by an action on the award;

-- by registration under the Foreign Judgment (Reciprocal Enforcement) Act 1990;
+- by registration as judgments under the Foreign Judgment (Reciprocal Enforcement) Act 1990;

-- under Section 51 of the Arbitration and Conciliation Act 1990;
+- by recognition and enforcement under Section 51 of the Arbitration and Conciliation Act 1990;

-- under the New York Convention 1958; and
+- by recognition and enforcement under the New York Convention 1958; and

 - under the International Centre for Settlement of Investment Disputes Convention.